-Aims: The Swiss national registry on percutaneous mitral valve interventions was established in 2011 to monitor safety/efficacy of percutaneous mitral valve repair (PMVR) with MitraClip.
-We report in-hospital, short and mid-term outcomes of all patients prospectively enrolled.
+Aims: The Swiss national registry on percutaneous mitral valve interventions (MitraSwiss) was established in 2011 to monitor safety/efficacy of percutaneous mitral valve repair (PMVR) with the MitraClip device.
+The aim of this analysis was to report the outcome after PMVR in a real-world, all-comers population and its predictors after inclusion of more than 1,200 patients, stratifying the results according to mitral regurgitation (MR) aetiology.
+Here we report the in-hospital, short and midterm outcomes of all patients prospectively enrolled.

-Methods and results: Since 2011, MitraSwiss enrolled 1212 patients with moderate and severe MR of functional (FMR) or degenerative (DMR) etiology treated with PMVR in 10 centers.
-Pre-specified endpoints included clinical, echocardiographic and functional parameters with follow up planned up to 5 years.
-Outcomes are compared according to MR etiology.
-Acute procedural success was achieved in 91.5% of cases, with no differences between FMR and DMR and sustained good mid-term results.
+Methods and results: Since 2011, MitraSwiss has enrolled 1,212 patients with moderate and severe MR of functional (FMR) or degenerative (DMR) aetiology treated with PMVR in 10 centres.
+Pre-specified endpoints included clinical, echocardiographic and functional parameters with follow-up planned up to five years.
+Outcomes are compared according to MR aetiology.
+Acute procedural success was achieved in 91.5% of cases, with no differences between FMR and DMR and sustained good midterm results.
 NYHA class and pulmonary pressure improved significantly in both cohorts.
-Cumulative probability of death at 5 years was 54% (95% CI 45-63) in FMR and 45% (95% CI 37-54) in the DMR (HR=1.15, p=0.009).
-Age, anemia, impaired renal function and reduced left ventricular ejection fraction resulted as independent predictors of death at 5 years.
+Cumulative probability of death at five years was 54% (95% CI: 45-63) in FMR and 45% (95% CI: 37-54) in DMR (HR 1.15, p=0.009).
+Age, anaemia, impaired renal function and reduced left ventricular ejection fraction resulted in being independent predictors of death at five years.

-Conclusions: In a large contemporary cohort of non-surgical patients with severe MR, PMVR confirms its safety and effectiveness.
-At a mid-term follow up mortality and MACE are lower in DMR patients, though MR aetiology is not directly and independently associated with outcome.
+Conclusions: In a large contemporary cohort of non-surgical patients with severe MR, the safety and effectiveness of PMVR have been confirmed.
+At midterm follow-up, mortality and MACE were lower in DMR patients, though MR aetiology was not directly and independently associated with outcome.